totalspectrum/spin2cpp/docs/SpinPasmIntegration.md

   return fibo(n-1) + fibo(n-2)
 ```

-and here is fibodemo.spin, which uses it:
+Below is fibodemo.spin, which uses it.This demo compares the
+performance of the original Spin object (`Fibo.spin`) and the
+converted COG version (`Fibo.cog.spin`).

 ```
 '' fibodemo.spin: demonstrate COGOBJ with a Fibonacci calculator '' runs both bytecode and PASM versions of the fibo function